Tree preservation order data

 geometry

 The boundary of the tree as a single polygon or multipolygon value.
-Points must be in the WGS84 coordinate reference system.
+All points in the polygon must be in the WGS84 coordinate reference system.

 You must provide a point or geometry for each tree.
 You may provide both.